Debug And Analyze Your Vapi.ai Voice AI Agent Calls With Caller Journeys and Metrics

 Vapi Voice AI Analytics Integration With Make

-First, add a custom webbook to the scenario.
+First, add a custom webbook module to the Make scenario.
+Copy the webhook address.

-Back in Make, add a router to your workflow.
+Back in Make, add a router module to your workflow.
 You’ll need this if you want to trigger other actions at the end of the call.
+After the router, we need to transform the JSON into a string so the Canonical AI servers can parse it.
+You'll want to pass in the entire end-of-call

 Be sure to turn on the scenario.
 Also, on your list of scenarios, make sure your scenario is turned on there as well.